 Plumpton College, a rural adjunct to the University of Brighton at the foot of the South Downs in some of southern England’s most beautiful countryside, is basically an agricultural college designed to provide vocational training for hundreds of teenagers.
-On the 2,000-acre campus are 300 head of dairy cattle as well as ewes and sows aplenty, cereal crops and hundreds of live educational aids from birds of prey to wallabies.
-However 15 acres of their Sussex slopes are devoted to vines, specifically grown to provide practice for Plumpton’s 80 fulltime and hundreds of part-time much more mature wine students.
+On the 2,000-acre (810-ha) campus are 300 head of dairy cattle as well as ewes and sows aplenty, cereal crops and hundreds of live educational aids from birds of prey to wallabies.
+However, 15 acres (6 ha) of their Sussex slopes are devoted to vines, specifically grown to provide practice for Plumpton’s 80 full-time and hundreds of part-time much more mature wine students.

-Christine Parkinson, the highly respected and resourceful wine buyer of Alan Yau’s Hakkasan group of restaurants in London, was alsio at the opening – not least because she sends her team on a bespoke 12-week wine course at Plumpton.
-“We’re massive fans of the college”, she assured me.
+Christine Parkinson, the highly respected and resourceful wine buyer of Alan Yau’s Hakkasan group of restaurants in London, was also at the opening – not least because she sends her team on a bespoke 12-week wine course at Plumpton.
+'We’re massive fans of the college', she assured me.

 Perhaps it is this ethos that has imbued so many Plumpton graduates with such obvious affection for the place and a spirit of camaraderie that contrasts with the earnestness that can so easily blight wine students.
 Or perhaps it is the resolutely cheery, ruddy-faced Head of Wine Studies Chris Foss who was hired in 1988 to start this improbable enterprise.